 1. On a household basis, including singleton households.

-2. The total working hours of a household must meet the working hour requirements (See the table below):
+2. The total working hours of non-single-parent households and single-parent households1 must meet the working hour requirements (See the table below):

 36 to less than 54

 |Full-rate Basic Allowance: $1,000

 Half-rate Basic Allowance: $500